skno27/calculatorApp/README.md

 -------------------------------------------------------------------------------

 Here I build a simple calculator application.
-Thank you to Tim R. (TWT) for helping me master React!
+This is part of my Course Careers software dev fundamentals coursework